EMT Resume Examples

 Do this

-- Highlight certifications such as CPR, BLS, and EMT credentials prominently.
+- Highlight certifications such as CPR, BLS, ACLS, PHTLS, AMLS, PALS, EPC, and NREMT credentials prominently.

-- Include specific examples of emergency situations handled, emphasizing quick decision-making skills.
+- Include specific examples of emergency situations handled; the focus is quick decision making skills.

-- Quantify achievements where possible, such as the number of emergencies responded to or patient satisfaction rates.
+- Quantify achievements where possible, such as the number of emergencies responded to, Narcan doses, or patient satisfaction rates.

-- Showcase any experience with medical equipment and technology, detailing proficiency.
+- Showcase any experience with medical equipment, ePCR platforms, and AI-assisted dispatch, detailing proficiency.

-- Mention collaboration with other healthcare professionals and involvement in patient care plans.
+- Mention collaboration with other healthcare professionals and involvement in MIH-CP or community paramedicine programs.

 - Emphasize strong communication and interpersonal skills necessary for patient interactions.